Bi-Level Online Provisioning and Scheduling with Switching Costs and Cross-Level Constraints: Regret Analysis and Budget Guarantee

 \section{Regret Analysis and Budget Guarantee}

 In this section, we establish the regret upper bound and cross-level budget constraint satisfaction guarantee for our algorithm.
 The main technical challenges lie in quantifying the error quantification from the lower-level reinforcement learning under varying threshold to the upper-level optimization updates under coupling and estimated sensitivity feedback.
-We provide proof sketches for the lemmas and theorems (due to page limits, see complete proofs in our technical report~\cite{techrpt_bi-level-opt-lrn-wiopt2026}).
+We provide proof sketches for the lemmas and theorems (Please see complete proofs in our Appendix).